Russia–Yemen relations: Soviet Union

 The Mutawakkilite Kingdom of Yemen and the Soviet Union signed a friendship and cooperation treaty on November 1, 1928.
 In the treaty the Soviet government recognized the independence of Yemen.
 The treaty was renewed for the first time in 1939.
 But because of World War II, the relationship was interrupted.
 In 1955 Yemen and the Soviet Union signed an agreement on economic cooperation.
 In October 1962, the Soviet Union became the first country in the World to recognize the Yemen Arab Republic.
 On March 21, 1964, the Yemen Arab Republic and the Soviet Union signed a friendship in addition to strengthening economic and military relations between the two countries.
 On December 3, 1967 the Soviet Union recognized the People's Democratic Republic of Yemen and in 1968 the two countries established strong diplomatic and military relations.
-In addition to the Soviet Union the People's Democratic Republic of Yemen established close ties with the People's Republic of China, Cuba, East Germany, and the Palestinian Liberation Organization.
+In addition to the Soviet Union the People's Democratic Republic of Yemen established close ties with the People's Republic of China, Cuba, East Germany, and the Palestine Liberation Organization.
 The Soviet Union had close and friendly relations between both North Yemen and South Yemen.
 After Yemeni unification on May 22, 1990 the Soviet Union recognized the Republic of Yemen.